wilfred11/dropconnect/README.md

 where
 zscore=3.12

 The value for D.cdf(abs(zscore)) is 99.9%.
 This value minus 50% is 49.9%.
 49.9% times two is 99.8..%.
 So 99.82% of the data is between -3.12 and +3.12.
 1 minus 99.82% is 0.18%.
 So only 0.18% of the data is further away from the mean than our zscore, this zscore represents the difference between our two sample performance rates expressed in a standardized error, only 0.18% of the data is outside our boundary of -3.12 and +3.12.
-The p-value is 0.0018, so it is almost impossible to generate a sample of 10000 individual tests that have a zscore of 3.12 without using another distribution with a different mean and sd.
+The pvalue is 0.0018, this very small value expresses the impossiblity to produce this zscore of 3.12 without using another distribution with a different mean and sd.